aurafinance/aura-contracts-lite/README.md

 ## Aura Contracts

 This repo contains solidity files extracted from the core `aura-contracts` repo for public review.
 All test suite, infrastructure, and deployment scripts are excluded.

-Files found in the `convex-platform` submodule have been edited directly in place to preserve files layout and make parsing the diffs easier for security purposes.
+Modified files from the `Convex` protocol are in the `convex-platform` submodule.
+This strategy has been taken to preserve the file formatting to make diff'ing the files easier.

+Original files from the `Convex` protocol are linked in the `platform` submodule.

 ### Getting Started